Skip to main content

 Need Help Deciding?

-For most sleepers, we recommend the Nolah Natural 11 over the Bear Elite Hybrid.
-It scores higher in price-to-value and offers strong overall value at $1,364 (vs $1,485).
-The Bear Elite Hybrid is the better choice only if you have a strong preference for that brand's specific feel or design.
+For most sleepers, we recommend the Bear Elite Hybrid over the Nolah Nolah Natural.
+It scores higher in motion isolation, pressure relief, edge support and offers strong overall value at $1,485 (vs $1,364).
+The Nolah Nolah Natural is the better choice only if you have a strong preference for that brand's specific feel or design.

 Still deciding?
 Take our 2-minute mattress quiz →

-Bear Elite Hybrid vs Nolah Natural 11: What Actually Differs
+Bear Elite Hybrid vs Nolah Nolah Natural: What Actually Differs

-Both the Bear Elite Hybrid and Nolah Natural 11 are hybrid mattresses, so the real differences come down to firmness tuning, performance ratings, and price rather than construction type.
-The Bear Elite Hybrid stands 14" tall versus 11" for the Nolah Natural 11 — a 3.0" gap that matters if you need deep-pocket sheets or are pairing with an adjustable base.
-The Nolah Natural 11 is the firmer of the two at 6/10 (medium-firm), and the Bear Elite Hybrid sits at 5/10 (medium) — a meaningful enough gap that sleeper position and weight should drive the choice.
-The single largest performance gap is in edge support: the Bear Elite Hybrid rates noticeably higher than the Nolah Natural 11, which is the deciding factor if that dimension is high on your list.
-On a Queen, the Nolah Natural 11 runs $1,364 versus $1,485 for the Bear Elite Hybrid — roughly $121 (8%) less, which is enough to factor into the decision unless the pricier model wins clearly on the specs you care about.
+The Bear Elite Hybrid is a hybrid build, while the Nolah Nolah Natural is a latex_hybrid — that single difference drives most of the cooling, motion, and feel decisions below.
+The Bear Elite Hybrid stands 14" tall versus 11" for the Nolah Nolah Natural — a 3.0" gap that matters if you need deep-pocket sheets or are pairing with an adjustable base.
+Both sit at roughly 6/10 on the firmness scale — a medium-firm feel — so neither one is the answer if you need a dramatically different support level.
+On a Queen, the Nolah Nolah Natural runs $1,364 versus $1,485 for the Bear Elite Hybrid — roughly $120 (8%) less, which is enough to factor into the decision unless the pricier model wins clearly on the specs you care about.

 Which Is Better For Your Sleep Style?